Spring 2021 EDT Schedule

 - Successful completion of ENGL 112, or equivalent transfer credit

-- 4 or higher in an Advanced Placement course in English Composition or English Literature
+- 4 or higher in an Advanced Placement course in English Language & Composition or English Literature & Composition

-- 4 or higher in the International Baccalaureate Language A: Literature, Language A: Language and Literature, or Language A: Literature and Performance – Higher Level and Standard Level
+- 4 or higher in the International Baccalaureate English A: Literature, English A: Language & Literature, or English: Literature and Performance – Higher Level and Standard Level

 - C- or higher in an English transfer course from another college or university